anishgupta31296/MMD-with-Dirac-Delta-Distribution/README.md

 optimizer can be 'KLD', 'PVO', 'MMD_Dirac_Delta'
 The parameter gaussain_approximation decides whether to use gaussian approximation for the non-parametric noise

-The following explains why our algorithm works better than the other baselines: https://youtu.be/BBQatGRawQM
+The following explains why our algorithm works better than the baselines: https://youtu.be/BBQatGRawQM

 Effect of value of RBF kernels hyperparameter: